Pet fur and dander seems to get everywhere you can think of, and clearing it out can be a hassle since the dog or cat never seems to stop shedding.

 Hardwood floors are a great investment for happy pet owners.

-Wall to wall carpet is notorious for catching and trapping dander within its fibers and can make your life miserable.
+Wall-to-wall carpet is notorious for catching and trapping dander within its fibers and can make your life miserable.

 If you can’t afford to invest in hardwood floors, consider upgrading your vacuum cleaner with a HEPA filter.